 If you encounter clogs in your shower drains, you can do these simple DIY techniques to remove the blockages.

-You can easily access these and remove them by hand for visible blockages like a clump of hair.
-Don’t forget to put on your rubber gloves and extract the clog from the shower drain’s surface.
+You can easily access these and remove them by hand for visible blockages, like a clump of hair.
+Remember to put on your rubber gloves and extract the clog from the shower drain’s surface.

-You can also utilise a drain snake or a plumber’s snake.
-This flexible tool is retractable with a metal wire you can send down your drain to pull out or break the build-up clogging the passageway.
+You can also use a drain snake or a plumber’s snake.
+This flexible tool is retractable and has a metal wire you can send down your drain to pull out or break the build-up clogging the passageway.

 Another simple solution is to mix your natural drain cleaner.
 Saying boiling water down your drain can help dissolve and soften the blockage like soap scums around the edges.
 Or you can combine vinegar and baking soda with your hot water to pour down your blocked shower drain.

 The best thing to do, though, is to call your trusted plumber.
-They have the latest tools to unblock your drainage from stubborn blockages, like CCTV drain cameras to reach even the most challenging blocks and high-pressure jet blasters.
+They have the latest tools to unblock your drainage from stubborn blockages, such as CCTV drain cameras, to reach even the most challenging blocks and high-pressure jet blasters.
 They can also perform leak detection to check for cracks in your pipes.

 Before you encounter a blocked shower drain, ensure you’ve prevented this from happening in the first place.
 Use a drain cover, even the basic ones made of rubber or plastic, to capture stray hair strands after your shower.

-And always remember to have regular drain maintenance.
+Always remember to have regular drain maintenance.
 It’s part and parcel of running a good household.
-This will save you from the hassle of encountering emergency plumbing problems and double the lifespan of your plumbing system as your shower drains.
+This will save you from the hassle of encountering emergency plumbing problems and double the lifespan of your plumbing system, including your shower drains.